frankbekema/CoMemoryPool/README.md

 # CoMemoryPool
-A memory pool with support for c++ and the Arduino IDE
+A memory pool with support for C++ and the Arduino IDE

 ## Usage
 This sections describes how to use the library